Nouran247/Space_Shooter_Game/README.md

 - **Python**: Core language used for game development.
 - **Pygame**: A Python library utilized to create graphics, animations, and handle game mechanics.

+## Requirements

+- Python 3.x
+- Pygame library

 ## How to Play
 1. Launch the game by running `main.py`.
 2. Use the arrow keys to move your spaceship and the spacebar to shoot.
 3. Avoid enemy ships and obstacles while destroying as many enemies as possible.
+4. Avoid enemy attacks and keep an eye on your health bar!
-4. Aim for the highest score by progressing through levels.
+5. Aim for the highest score by progressing through levels.

-## Future Enhancements
-- **Power-Ups**: Add special abilities like shields or rapid-fire modes.
-- **Boss Battles**: Introduce challenging boss fights at the end of levels.
-- **Multiplayer Mode**: Enable players to compete or cooperate in real-time.
-- **Leaderboard**: Implement a high-score leaderboard to track top players.

 ## Code Structure